dwyl/phx_vite/README.md

 });
 ```

-The `getEntryPoints()` function is detailed in the __vite.config.js__ part.
-It is a list of all your files that will be fingerprinted.
+In PROD mode, the `getEntryPoints()` function is used to list of all your files that will be fingerprinted.

-The other static assets should by copied with the plugin `viteStaticCopy` to which we pass a list of objects (source, destination).
+Also in PROD mode, the other static assets (non-fingerprinted) should by copied with the plugin `viteStaticCopy` to which we pass a list of objects (source, destination).
 These are eg SEO files (robots.txt, sitemap.xml), and your icons, fonts ...

+In DEV mode, we will let Phoenix serve these non fingerprinted assets.
+We therefor need to copy them to "/priv/static" (remember this folder is cleared on each build).
+This is done withe a helper in __vite.config.js__.

 ### Server options